Nefomemes/Nefomemes/README.md

 <img src="https://raw.githubusercontent.com/Nefomemes/Nefomemes/main/20210219_051942.png" height="300px">

-If for some reasons you need to use a phone number to transfer the donation.
+If for some reasons you need to have my phone number to transfer the donation.
 Hit me up on email (nefothingy@hotmail.com) or Discord.